inno-devops-labs/S25-core-course-labs/app_java/README.md

 - Maven
 - Spring Boot

-Also please add the following dependencies in your pom.xml for Maven:
+Also please add the following dependencies in your pom.xml for Maven if they are missing:

 ```bash
 <dependencies>